A Tiramisù (a typical Italian dessert with a mascarpone cheese) on a plate

 Adverbs

-Most adverbs in Italian can be used in comparative and superlative expressions.
+Most in Italian can be used in comparative and superlative expressions.
 While the comparative is used to make comparisons between two actions/descriptions, the superlative expresses the maximum or minimum level of a quality.
 There are a few subtypes of each, which are illustrated by the examples in the figure below.
 Can you guess what the differences between the types are?

 Comparatives of Adverbs: